The Henryettan.com is published by Bruce Jones, a long-time journalist who is originally from Henryetta.

 The Henryettan.com is also on Facebook where a brief version of the stories appears to keep everyone informed.

-Enjoy The Henryettan.com.
-It is produced by Henryettans about Henryettans for the entire world.
+Enjoy The Henryettan.com, produced by Henryettans about Henryettans for the entire world.